jessagon/StudyAlert/README.md

 SOUND_ALERT = "Shikanokonokonokokoshitantan.mp3"
 ```

-`PATH_TO_FOLDER` needs to be set to the path to the root folder.
+`PATH_TO_FOLDER` needs to be set to the StudyAlert root folder.
 You should currently be in it.
 You can find the information for `PATH_TO_CHROME_PROFILE` opening a Chrome tab and entering `chrome://version/` in the search bar and pressing enter.

 The profile path by default should end in `Default` if you have no other Chrome profiles.
 I **HIGHLY RECOMMEND** you to make an additional Chrome profile, logging into Prolific and storing your log in creditials with the new profile. **Continued in How to Use section**